Jono997/invert-case/README.md

 ## Build instructions
 To build (or just use without having another executable lying around), download and install [Autohotkey](https://www.autohotkey.com).
 Afterwards, you can run `CaseInvert.ahk` to run the script without compiling, or compile it yourself.

+## Future plans
+I don't really intend to keep maintaining this outside of bugfixes.
+It's a very simple program (if I dare call it that) that either does its job well enough to be left alone or doesn't.
+That being said, I do intend to port it to Autohotkey 2.0 eventually, but I have no concrete plans as to when.
+Maybe I'll also look into ways to "port" (more than likely completely rewrite) it to MacOS and Linux, but those are even more unlikely.

+TL;DR: If it isn't broken, I'm probably not going to do anything.